-• Utilization - Indicates whether or not a transportation system is properly sized and able to accommodate growth.
+- Quality of travel describes travel conditions and the effects of congestion. - Utilization indicates whether or not a transportation system is properly sized and able to accommodate growth.

-Private Entity Travel Information Sources
+Private-Entity Travel Information Sources

-The following private agencies that measure and report travel time data were researched and are summarized below:
+The following private agencies that measure and report travel time data were researched and are summarized below: NAVTEQ Traffic.com (real-time traffic information), Noblis, and intelligent transportation systems (ITS) Deployment Statistics.